Top-Rated Ski Resorts in North America

 Photo by ArtTower on Pixabay

 Whistler Blackcomb is only two hours from Canada’s west coast, giving it a unique coastal mountain climate.
-And these two resorts, commonly called Whistler, are two of the top five largest ski resorts in North America.
-Collectively with over 200 trails on 8,000+ acres of terrain, Whistler has runs for every level of skier.
+These two resorts, commonly called Whistler, are two of the top five largest ski resorts in North America.
+Collectively, with over 200 trails on 8,000+ acres of terrain, Whistler has runs for every skier level.
 In addition, two terrain parks, including one for advanced users only and extensive backcountry ski opportunities, make Whistler an excellent ski value and experience.